cyle/cylebot/README.md

 Cylebot keeps track of the last few things said for later reference and will respond to questions directed at him.
 Asking "cylebot, how are you?" will illicit a direct response, depending on what you've filled his knowledge base with.
 He also has several commands:

-- !lyric -- returns a random lyric from a Lyrics Wiki based on a preset selection of artists.
+- <code>!lyric</code> -- returns a random lyric from a Lyrics Wiki based on a preset selection of artists.
-- !poem -- returns a random line or lines (if a number is given as well) of poetry from his database of poetry.
+- <code>!poem</code> -- returns a random line or lines (if a number is given as well) of poetry from his database of poetry.
-- !status -- returns a random status update, based on his knowledge repository, explained later.
+- <code>!status</code> -- returns a random status update, based on his knowledge repository, explained later.
 Equivilent of asking "cylebot, how are you?"
-- !sentence -- returns a random sentence from wiktionary.org list of phrases.
+- <code>!sentence</code> -- returns a random sentence from wiktionary.org list of phrases.
-- !roll -- rolls a die for you! even accepts D&D notation, i.e. !roll 4d10
+- <code>!roll</code> -- rolls a die for you! even accepts D&D notation, i.e. !roll 4d10
-- !song -- returns a random song from a server with a special iTunes library scrubber on it
+- <code>!song</code> -- returns a random song from a server with a special iTunes library scrubber on it
+- <code>!server</code> [server hostname] -- returns the current status of server (based on [my Nagios API](https://github.com/cyle/nagios-cache-api))
-- !lastlyric and !lastpoem -- these return what the last lyric or last poem was from
+- <code>!lastlyric</code> and <code>!lastpoem</code> -- these return what the last lyric or last poem was from

 ## Requirements

-- node.js (running v.0.6.7 in production)
+- node.js (running 0.6.7 in production)
 - "jerk" node.js module (running 1.1.21 in production)
+- "mongolian" node.js module (running 0.1.16 in production)
 - MongoDB (running 2.0.2 in production on the same box as the bot)
-- Web server (running lighttpd 1.4.28 in production)
+- Web server (running 1.4.28 in production)
-- PHP 5.3+ (running PHP 5.3.6 in production)
+- PHP 5.3+ (running 5.3.6 in production)
+- PHP Mongo PECL extension (running 1.2.7 in production)
 - an IRC server and channel for him to live on!

 ## Installation